 Pirfenidone and nintedanib are antifibrotic drugs that slow progression of idiopathic pulmonary fibrosis (1–3 Treatment references Idiopathic pulmonary fibrosis (IPF), the most common form of idiopathic interstitial pneumonia, causes progressive pulmonary fibrosis.
 Symptoms and signs develop over months to years and include... read more ).
 Supportive measures include oxygen and pulmonary rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve functional capacity and enhance quality of life in patients with chronic... read more .
 Patients may find that joining a support group helps reduce the stress of the illness.

 Many novel therapies for IPF are under development or being tested as treatments for IPF, and patients should be encouraged to participate in clinical trials when appropriate.

 Lung transplantation Lung and Heart-Lung Transplantation Lung or heart-lung transplantation is an option for patients who have respiratory insufficiency or failure and who remain at risk of death despite optimal medical treatment.
-The most common... read more is successful for otherwise healthy IPF patients, generally those < 65 years old.
+(See also Overview... read more is successful for otherwise healthy IPF patients, generally those < 65 years old.
 These patients should be evaluated for lung transplantation at the time of diagnosis.

 2. Raghu G, Rochwerg B, Zhang Y, et al: An Official ATS/ERS/JRS/ALAT Clinical Practice Guideline: Treatment of Idiopathic Pulmonary Fibrosis.
 An Update of the 2011 Clinical Practice Guideline.
 Am J Respir Crit Care Med 192 (2):e3-e19, Jun 15, 2015.